uc-vision/synthetic-trees/README.md

 #### Installation
 To install:
 Create a conda enviroment:

-`conda create -n synthetic-trees python=3.8'
+`conda create -n synthetic-trees python=3.8`

+then:

 `pip install .`

 #### Visualizing
 To visualize the data, use the `visualize.py` script.
 You can call it using either: